-Minister Mbombo has taken an activist stance to increasing access to healthcare, and it is remarkable how, under immense pressure, our healthcare system continues to expand its reach in innovative ways.
+Minister Mbombo has taken an active stance to increasing access to healthcare and it is remarkable how, under immense pressure, our healthcare system continues to expand its reach in innovative ways.
+Thank you Minister Mbombo.

 To ensure rural access to healthcare, our HealthNet patient transport system operates at around 230 pick-up points across the province.
 Every year over 150 000 patients are transported to healthcare facilities, through this R90 million service.
 In the past, patients paid large amounts of money to reach these facilities across the province.
 This is income they can now use for their household purposes.

-In the Cape metro, the provincial Health Department operates around 1 200 points for patients to collect chronic medication - known as chronic dispensing units.
+In the Cape metro, the Provincial Health Department operates around 1 200 points for patients to collect chronic medication, known as chronic dispensing units.
 Approximately 18 million chronic medicine parcels have been dispensed across the entire Western Cape to date, so that patients can easily and conveniently collect them.

 We also operate one of the busiest ambulance services in South Africa, transporting between 45 000 and 50 000 patients each month.
-Technology is helping to coordinate our Emergency Medical Services (EMS).

-We have partnered with global IT group, Dimension Data, to link personnel in six Emergency Control Centres, 52 ambulance stations, and crew in 519 vehicles.
+Technology is helping to coordinate our Emergency Medical Services with all of our other facilities.
+We have partnered with global IT group, Dimension Data to link personnel in six Emergency Control Centres, 52 ambulance stations and crew in 519 vehicles.
 Our EMS system happens in real-time.
+[Interjections.]

-Data relating to incidents, GPS and response logistics need to be coordinated by our teams with speed.
+The PREMIER: Data relating to incidents, GPS and response logistics need to be coordinated by our teams with speed.
 This is especially important for the safety of our dedicated EMS personnel who are saving lives day and night in the red zones of our city, where criminals have targeted these committed professionals.
 Coordination with law enforcement, vehicle tracking and capturing patient data are a priority for us.
+[Interjections.]

-Although attacks cannot be directly prevented, our response to them is greatly improved as a result of both technology and coordination with law enforcement.
-We are heartened by the tough sentence of a combined 36 years for perpetrators of an attack in Manenberg, and will support the police in every possible way to ensure that attacks on our personnel result in convictions.
-Honourable Speaker, technology has become a bedrock of the public healthcare system through our e-Vision for healthcare.
+The PREMIER: Although attacks cannot be directly prevented, our response to them is greatly improved as a result of both technology and coordination with law enforcement.
+We are heartened by the tough sentence of a combined 36 years for perpetrators of an attack in Manenberg and we will support the police in every possible way to ensure that attacks on our personnel result in convictions.

+The PREMIER: Hon Speaker, technology has become a bedrock of the public healthcare system through our e-Vision for Healthcare.
 At the heart of this approach, is digital patient data.
-With patients relocating from one town to another for employment - especially those working on farms in the harvest seasons - their their data can be easily accessed in any facility across the Province.

-Whether you visit a clinic or a hospital - your folder number remains the same, and your health record follows you.
+With patients relocating from one town to another for employment purposes, especially those working on farms in the harvest seasons, their data can be easily accessed in any facility across the province.
+Whether you visit a clinic or a hospital your folder number remains the same, and your health record follows you wherever you go.

-This is made possible by integrating all radiology, pharmacy, laboratory and patient administration data - a first for public healthcare.
+This is made possible by integrating all radiology, pharmacy, laboratory and patient administration data - a first for public healthcare system.

 The tradition of surgical firsts also continued at our flagship facilities over the last year.
-Groote

-Schuur celebrated the 50th anniversary of the world's first heart transplant, by successfully treating a brain tumour through the eye socket - another world first.
+Groote Schuur Hospital celebrated the 50th anniversary of the world's first heart transplant, by successfully treating a brain tumour through the patient's eye socket - another world first.
+[Interjections.]

-Red Cross Children's Hospital was certified as a Duchenne Care Centre for muscular dystrophy, the first certification of its kind outside of the United States.
+The PREMIER: Red Cross Children's Hospital was certified as a Duchenne Care Centre for muscular dystrophy...

-Honourable Speaker, we have also kept expanding the reach of our various social services, despite the difficult fiscal environment.
-The number of persons with disabilities who are accessing developmental social welfare services has increased from almost 60 000 in 2014, to close to 100 000 in 2017.
+The PREMIER: ...the first certification of its kind outside of the United States.
+Hon Speaker, we have also kept expanding the reach of our various social services, despite the difficult fiscal environment.
+The number of persons with disabilities who are accessing developmental social welfare services has increased from almost 60 000 in 2014, to close on 100 000 in 2017.